 Talking of medical care, Nathan told me casually that doctors had diagnosed him with a heart ailment.
 That stunned me.
 Later he showed me papers and I counted twenty-three investigations scribbled therein.
 I doubted many were superfluous and my thoughts went to late Dr Paul, who had been my family physician, in Shillong.

 Dr Paul was ten years’ my senior, a little obese, five feet tall, and an expert on general medicines.
 He was unassuming like the street vendor round the corner.
 But he was a renowned referral physician and wouldn’t advise a single unnecessary clinical investigation, or even procedure.

-As of procedures, when a radiologist suggested one for my Dad’s oversized prostrate, Dr Paul asked if it was hassling Dad.
+As of procedures, when a radiologist suggested one for my Dad’s oversized prostate, Dr Paul asked if it was hassling Dad.
 And on Dad’s denial, he said why meddle with organs until they bothered you.
-My Dad had since lived for thirty years – no procedure for the prostrate.
+My Dad had since lived for thirty years – no procedure for the prostate.
 Unnecessary investigations apart, Dr Paul wouldn’t ever recommend you any clinical lab or a specialist.

 We had been his patients for fifteen years – until his death – but he had never suggested us a clinical lab; or a medical specialist – unless, of course, we asked him for that.
 No more so now.
 Such physicians have grown as scarce as Javan rhinoceros.